 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-5 mg (for once-a-day use) Each yellow-coloured, almond-shaped, biconvex, film-coated tablet, debossed with "13" on one side and other side plain, contains 5 mg of tadalafil.
+5 mg (for once-a-day use) Each yellow, almond-shaped, biconvex, film-coated tablet, debossed with "13" on one side and other side plain, contains 5 mg of tadalafil.
 Nonmedicinal ingredients: anhydrous lactose, croscarmellose sodium, sodium lauryl sulphate, hydroxyl propyl cellulose, polysorbate 80, magnesium stearate, hypromellose, lactose monohydrate, titanium dioxide, triacetin, talc, and iron oxide yellow.

-20 mg (for "on-demand" dosing) Each yellow-coloured, almond-shaped, biconvex, film-coated tablet, debossed with "11" on one side and other side plain, contains 20 mg of tadalafil.
+20 mg (for "on-demand" dosing) Each yellow, almond-shaped, biconvex, film-coated tablet, debossed with "11" on one side and other side plain, contains 20 mg of tadalafil.
 Nonmedicinal ingredients: anhydrous lactose, croscarmellose sodium, sodium lauryl sulphate, hydroxyl propyl cellulose, polysorbate 80, magnesium stearate, hypromellose, lactose monohydrate, titanium dioxide, triacetin, talc, and iron oxide yellow.